buckleyc/WifiPhisher/README.md

 - **Advanced deauthentication technique**:
 Supports new adavanced technique for wifi 6 deauthentication like negative tx power constraint, EAPOL-logoff, EAP-Failure, Malformed Handshare message 1, Invalid PMKID, EAPOL Rounds and EAPOL start spamming.

+- **Automatic Vendor Identification**:
+Support for vendor identification based on SSID name and capturing beacon frame (TO DO).

 - **Phishing Scenarios**:
 Serves customized phishing pages to capture sensitive information such as login credentials.